SGM Herbert A. Friedman (Ret.)

 Lao National Armed Forces.

-In November 1967, the 6th PSYOP Battalion in Vietnam requested that the 7th PSYOP Battalion in Okinawa print 10 million copies of Trail leaflet T-16 with the theme: "Lao safe conduct, flag for safe conduct" to be delivered by 30 December 1967.
+In November 1967, the 6th PSYOP Battalion in Vietnam requested that the 7th PSYOP Group in Okinawa print 10 million copies of Trail leaflet T-16 with the theme: "Lao safe conduct, flag for safe conduct" to be delivered by 30 December 1967.

 This is an interesting reward leaflet that requests information.
 The front is a four panel comic.
 In the first panel a young boy is looking intently at something.
 In the second, he finds what appears to be a South Vietnamese soldier and tells him what he saw.
 In the third panel the ARVN digs up a mine by hand.
 In the final panel the boy is told that he will be rewarded.
 The actual text is:

 If you see a Viet Cong mine or something you suspect may be a mine

 Immediately report it to any Army of the Republic of Vietnam or allied soldier